zjh1943/mendix-key-event-listening-container/README.md

     4. Open your mendix project with the Mendix Studio Pro, click `Menu > App > Synchronize App Directory`.
 2. Add `KeyEventListeningContainer` widget into the page.
 3. Set properties of the `KeyEventListeningContainer` container widget.
 See next chapter about properties.
 4. Add other widgets into the `KeyEventListeningContainer` container widget.
-Only if

 ## Properties